 Creative collaboration is deeply humane, egalitarian partner dancing: no sub/dom.
-You share power and creative control equally with your partner.
-It's not "the right way to dance;" there's no such thing.
-It's just how Lynn & I dance.
+You share power and creative control equally with your partner; no one is in charge.
+That makes it nonviolent; having to be in control all the time is a form of violence, a patriarchal holdover from partner dancing's past.
+Creative collaboration is the evolution of partner dancing: more generous, kinder, more egalitarian and humane.
+It's how Lynn & I dance.
 There are two key elements:

 Collaborative leading and following strips away the sexist and paternalistic trappings that much of partner dancing still carries with it from the past: autocratic leading that expects obedient following; unequal power sharing.
-Collaborative leading and following is a way to reengineer our inheritance from the past, the moves and technique and profound understanding of how bodies can move together, keeping all that's useful and leaving behind the dross.
+Collaborative leading and following is a way to reengineer our inheritance from the past, the moves and technique and profound understanding of how bodies can move together, keeping all that's useful and leaving behind the crap.
+Collaborative partner dancers learn both parts as a matter of course, so it's more demanding in that regard.

 The goal of collaborative leading and following is to make all the dancing voluntary, respectful, and mutually creative.
 This is not a new thing; it's what many advanced dancers naturally arrive at.
 Our goal is to help dancers get to this more humane understanding sooner.
 We teach four key elements: